-Additionally, in the event that there are any changes to your joint guarantor's address, you are required to notify the Corporation of their new address.
+Additionally, in the event that there are any changes to your joint guarantor's address, you are required to contact our Call Center to notify us of their new address.

 We will send you any paperwork necessary to apply for approval.
-Additionally, in accordance with the terms of the rental contract, for cases where a submission request has been sent from the Corporation for the submission of a joint guaranter change or guaranter address change notification, we require you to promptly submit the documents necessary to apply for change/approval in accordance with the instructions given by the Corporation.
+Additionally, in accordance with the terms of the rental contract, for cases where a submission request has been sent from the Management Authority for the submission of a joint guarantor change or guarantor address change notification, we require you to promptly submit the documents necessary to apply for change/approval in accordance with the instructions given by the Management Authority.